• Skip to main content

 • Do this little by little until you fold one of the sides over the other side.

-• Cut 1-inch slices the layers of dough with a sharp knife.
+• Cut the folded dough into 1-inch slices using a sharp knife.

 • Carefully dip each of the slices into the cinnamon sugar mixture.